-The IDFPR licenses persons who have received an Illinois CPA certificate (Search for CPA Certification) and who have had at least one year of full-time experience, or its equivalent, providing any type of service or advice involving the use of accounting, attest, management advisory, financial advisory, tax, or consulting skills.
+The IDFPR licenses persons who have received an Illinois CPA certificate through the Illinois Board of Examiners, the certification body for CPAs in Illinois, (Search for CPA Certification) and who have had at least one year of full-time experience, or its equivalent, providing any type of service or advice involving the use of accounting, attest, management advisory, financial advisory, tax, or consulting skills.
 Experience may be gained through employment in government, industry, academia, or public practice, and is not required to be acquired under the supervision of a licensed CPA.

 IDFPR also licenses “by endorsement” individuals who have a valid CPA certificate and/or license from another jurisdiction that’s substantially equivalent.

 If you wait more than 4 years after receiving your Illinois CPA certificate to apply for a license, you will need to have completed 90 hours of continuing professional education (CPE) within the 3 years immediately preceding the date of application for licensure.

 CPAs and firms licensed as Public Accounting (PA) Firms must renew their CPA licenses every three years.
 Firms licensed as Professional Service Corporations (PSC) must renew their licenses annually.
 Approximately 90-120 days before the licensure deadlines, the Illinois Department of Financial and Professional Regulation will send each licensee a postcard announcing that online renewals are open.
 If the licensee does not renew online from the post card, they receive an additional mailing with a renewal form to either renew online or send back by mail.
 Licensees are encouraged to renew early to avoid possible processing backlogs.